 On January 26, 2006, this case was assigned to the undersigned judge for adjudication.
 On May 12, 2006, Respondent or Respondent's Attorney filed an Answer to the third amended Complaint.
 In the Answer, Respondent asserts that the Coast Guard failed to make adequate jurisdictional allegations and denies all factual allegations.
 Respondent requested a hearing.

 The trial-type hearing convened on July 18, 2006 in Houston, Texas before Thomas E.P.
 McElligott, Administrative Law Judge deciding cases for the Coast Guard and other Federal Agencies.
 The trial-type hearing proceeded for three days with twelve witnesses sworn under oath, and seventy-five (75) exhibits were admitted into evidence by the undersigned judge.
 The hearing was conducted in accordance with the U.S. Administrative Procedure Act as amended and codified at 5 U.S.C.
 551-559 and the Coast Guard procedural regulations located at 33 CFR Part.
 20. Investigating Officers then stationed at Houston, Texas, Lieutenant Cliff Harder, Lieutenant Stephen Dupuy and Chief Brian Sines represented the United States Coast Guard at the hearing.
 Respondent appeared at the hearing and was represented by attorney, Keith B. Letourneau, of the law firm of Bell, Ryniker, & Letourneau, of Houston, Texas.
 The twelve (12) witnesses and seventy-five (75) exhibits are listed in Attachment A.

 Following the hearing on July 28, 2006, Respondent filed a Summation and the Coast Guard filed Closing Argument.
 Neither party availed itself of the opportunity to submit proposed findings of fact and conclusions of law.
 Instead, the parties submitted briefs arguing their respective positions.
-All facts and issues raised in closing briefs are addressed throughout the body of this Initial Decision.
-2
+All facts and issues raised in closing briefs are addressed throughout the body of this Initial Decision.2

 After careful review of the facts and applicable law in this case, the undersigned finds the Coast Guard Investigating Officers have established or proved by a preponderance of reliable, probative, substantial and credible evidence that Respondent committed two acts of negligence (factual allegations 1 and 4) and two acts of violation of law (factual allegations 3 and 6).
+The Agency has not established by a preponderance of reliable, probative, substantial and credible evidence that Respondent committed two acts of and 6).
 The Agency has not established by a preponderance of reliable, probative, substantial and credible evidence that Respondent committed two acts of misconduct (factual allegations 2 and 8), one act of negligence (factual allegation 7), and one act of violation of law (factual allegation 5).